TzurS11/NoodleScript/README.md

 Credit: swifter

 ### Note duration
-- To make it function the best and to preven errors put it under line 14
+- To make it function the best and to prevent errors put it under line 14
 - can fuck up timing
 ```js
 var halfJumpDuration = yourMapHalfJumpDuration;//you can get it from chromapper. you might wanna put at the begining of your script